garrandall/popular-music-data/tracks/do-it-good-a-taste-of-honey.md

 Come on and get down while you can
 Close your eyes and feel the vibe of the music
 Don’t hold back, let it go
-Don’t be afraid ‘cause it’s okay to let it flow
+Don 't be afraid ‘cause it 's okay to let it flow

 Hey, do it
 Do it, do it good